Frank and Eliza Tryon House

-Frank and Eliza Tryon House is a historic home located at Weedsport in Cayuga County, New York.
+Frank and Eliza Tryon House is a historic home located at Weedsport in Cayuga County, New York, United States.
 It was built in 1883, and is a two-story, Italianate style frame dwelling with a one-story rear section.
 It sits on a stone foundation built about 1870, and a shallow hipped roof with wide, overhanging eaves.
 It features a one-story, shallow hipped roof wrapround porch.
 Also on the property is a contributing two-story clapboard barn with a front gable roof and a concrete foundation (c.
 1920).

 It was listed on the National Register of Historic Places in 2014.